 How to Choose an Online Nursing Program

-As you return to school, reflect on your personal objectives and lifestyle standards.
-For example, consider how the length and intensity of a program may impact whether you can continue to work full time.
-One of the key advantages to an online program is its flexibility, letting you access course materials and submit assignments while managing a busy work and family schedule.
-If you desire flexibility but would also prefer a classroom setting, consider a hybrid program, which offers a mix of online and on-campus courses and laboratories.
-These programs provide students a sense of community while also allowing space for work and home life.
+As you return to school, reflect on your personal goals and lifestyle.
+Consider how the length and program's intensity may impact whether you can work full time.
+One of the key advantages to an online program is flexibility.
+Flexibility allows you to access a course and manage a busy work and family schedule.
+If you desire flexibility but would also prefer a classroom setting, consider a hybrid program.
+Hybrids offer a mix of online and on-campus courses and lab work.
+These programs offer students a sense of community and space for work and home life.

 Another area to consider is the type of nurse you want to become.
-Nurses work in every subfield of healthcare, including emergency units and hospitals, birth and family planning centers, drug rehabilitation facilities, and physical therapy institutions.
-Nurses collaborate with individual clients, with groups in scientific testing programs, and act as liaisons between patients and government or institutional bureaucracies.
+Nurses work in every aspect of healthcare.
+These might include emergency departments, hospitals, family planning centers, drug rehabilitation facilities, and physical therapy programs.
+Nurses work with clients, research groups, and act as liaisons among patients, other healthcare workers, and agencies.
 Consider where your skills are best suited, and where can you make the most difference in healthcare.

-Once you have identified programs that meet your lifestyle requirements and areas of interest, confirm their accreditation status.
-The Commission on Collegiate Nursing Education is recognized as a national accreditation agency by the U.S. Department of Education, which accredits nursing degree programs nationwide.
+Once you have chosen programs that meet your lifestyle and interest, confirm their accreditation.
+The U.S. Department of Education recognizes the Commission on Collegiate Nursing Education as an accreditation body.
+The commission evaluates and accredits nursing degree programs nationwide.

 Type of Nursing Degrees

-Programs that train nurses can be found in multiple venues, from hospitals and healthcare institutions, to two- and four-year colleges and universities.
-If you are interested in hands-on training, a diploma in nursing program (DN) provides real-world experience in a hospital setting.
-DNs, like associate degrees in nursing, take approximately two to three years to complete, and prepare you to work as a registered nurse (RN).
-The difference between an associate of science in nursing (ASN) and an associate degree in nursing (ADN) comes down to coursework: The ASN focuses exclusively on the sciences, while the ADN encourages a liberal arts education, and includes courses in the humanities.
+You can find programs that train nurses in many settings: hospitals, healthcare systems, community colleges, and universities.
+A diploma nursing program provides real-world experience.
+A diploma, like associate degrees in nursing, takes approximately 2-3 years to complete.
+With a diploma, you can work as an RN.
+The difference between an associate of science in nursing (ASN) and an associate degree in nursing (ADN) comes down to courses.
+The ASN focuses on the sciences, while the ADN encourages a liberal arts or humanities education.

-RNs with a DN qualify for in-patient responsibilities, such as compiling patient histories, assisting diagnostic tests, and teaching patients to manage post-treatment care.
-With an associate degree, you can also enter more specialized areas such as rehabilitation and pediatrics.
+RNs with a diploma compile patient histories, assist with diagnostic tests, and teach patients to manage care after treatment.
+With an associate degree, you can also enter more specialties such as rehabilitation or pediatrics.

-Increasingly, healthcare agencies and institutions encourage RNs to continue their education and earn a bachelor’s in nursing (BSN).
-Those with a DN or associate degree can enroll in accelerated BSN programs, and complete this upper-level degree in as little as one or two years.
-Earning a bachelor’s degree puts management and advanced nursing job opportunities within your reach.
+Increasingly, healthcare agencies and institutions encourage RNs to continue their education and earn a bachelor's in nursing.
+If you have a diploma or an associate, you can enroll in accelerated bachelor's programs and complete this degree in as little as one or two years.
+Earning a bachelor's degree puts management and advanced nursing job opportunities within your reach.

 Average Salary by Degree and Years of Experience